axel669/svelte-doric/docs/adornment.md

-# Adornment
-> svelte-doric

-Used to add small pieces of information or interaction to other components.
+Component to add small pieces of information or interaction to other components.

-Supported in:
+## Supported Components
 - `AppBar`
 - `Chip`
 - `TextInput`